Are Seed Oils Bad For Your Skin? What to Eat and What to Avoid

 Seed oils high in omega-6 may contribute to skin aging and inflammatory problems like acne when eaten regularly.
 On the other hand, research shows that some vegetable oils like olive, almond, and avocado oil may cause irritation when applied to the skin topically [*].

 Olive oil contains squalene and polyphenols, which likely contribute to its irritating topical effects [*].
-However, research suggests dietary intake of monounsaturated fats oils like Cultured Oil can support metabolic health and skin health [*].
+However, research suggests dietary intake of monounsaturated fats oils like Zero Acre oil can support metabolic health and skin health [*].

 Does Omega-6 Help With Acne?